whiteblock/gossipsub-testing/README.md

 SECIO message encryption is enabled as this is default security for Libp2p.
 This encryption has also been used for [interop](https://whiteblock.io/ethereum-2-0-grant-update-2-interop/) efforts.

-Readers interested in the results should jump directly to the phase testing and results sections.
+Readers interested in the results should jump directly to the [Phase 1](#phase-1-testing-and-results) and [Phase 2](#phase-1-testing-and-results) testing and results sections.

 ### Resource Allocation Motivation